FAQ’s

 Yes, your placenta can be encapsulated whether you have a vaginal or cesarean section or if you receive pain medication during labor.
 This will not affect the outcome of your encapsulation.

-Just please make sure you advice the nursing staff that you wish to keep your placenta so they don’t discard it or use any chemicals on it (this will void the encapsulation).
+Please make sure you advise the nursing staff that you wish to keep your placenta so they don’t discard it or use any chemicals on it.
+Your placenta should remain with you, on ice and in a cooler until it is picked up or taken to your home.

 Can I encapsulate my placenta if I received antibiotics during pregnancy or if I am GBS positive?

-Yes, a mom that is tested positive for Group B Step can encapsulate her placenta unless she develops a fever during her labor and has her placenta taken to pathology.
+Yes, a person that has tested positive for Group B Strep can encapsulate their placenta unless they develop a fever during their labor and/or has their placenta taken to pathology.

 Does the placenta store any toxins?

 The placenta acts as a filter rather than a storage.
-Any waste between the mother and baby is removed through the mom just as any other waste is removed from her body.
-The placenta does not hold on to any waste unless the mother was a smoker, and heavy metals in cigarettes do build up overtime.
+Any waste between the pregnant person and baby is removed through the pregnant person just as any other waste is removed from their body.
+The placenta does not hold on to any waste unless the birthing person is a cigarette smoker.
+Heavy metals in cigarettes do build up overtime.

 What if the hospital refuses to release my placenta?

 There are no laws in the State of Michigan against releasing a placenta to it’s rightful owner.
+It is perfectly acceptable to ask to see a hospital’s specific policy on placenta release.
+Most of the time, hospitals make up these “policies” and they’re not anywhere in writing.
 United States Placenta Release Laws

 Can I still encapsulate my placenta if I decide to bank my cord blood?

 Yes, you absolutely can.
-Once the blood is collected from the cord, the placenta can be given to you for your encapsulation.
+Once the blood is collected from the cord, the placenta can be left for your encapsulation.

 imagesB8P0JPSQ